mboehmerm/Touch-Display-ili9341-320x240/README.md

 };
 ```
 ## Install and configure LVGL 8.3.6 <a name="lvgl"></a>
-- First install and configure the Library TFT_eSPI.
+- First install and configure the Library TFT_eSPI ( or LovyanGFX ).
 - Install only LVGL 8.3.6 library "Note that the examples and demos are now part of the main LVGL library."
 - Create and edit the file : "Arduino\libraries\lv_conf.h"
   - copy "Arduino\libraries\lvgl\lv_conf_template.h" to "Arduino\libraries\lv_conf.h"